sroostee/Oat_Thesis/README.md

 The classifier is trained and evaluated in Jupyter Notebook with the file 2D_segmentation.ipynb or 3D_segmentation.ipynb.
 Directories and some parameters can be changed using 2D_train.ini or 3D_train.ini.
 The classifier exported by this file is stored in a .pkl file such as 2D_oat.pkl and can also be used for label predictions of entire seeds.

+Evaluation of the model is done is the same files 2D_segmentation.ipynb or 3D_segmentation.ipynb and follows after training.
+2D_test.ini or 3D_test.inin can be used to specify model and test directory.

 ---------